chaos-mesh/website/docs/simulate-aws-chaos.md

 :::

-1. Open Chaos Dashboard, and click the "**NEW EXPERIMENT**" button on the page to create a new experiment:
+1. Open Chaos Dashboard, and click **NEW EXPERIMENT** on the page to create a new experiment:

     ![img](./img/create-new-exp.png)

 2. In the "**Choose a Target**" area, choose **AWS FAULT** and select a specific behavior, such as **STOP EC2**.

-3. Fill out the experiment information, and specify the experiment scope and the scheduled experiment duration:
+3. Fill out the experiment information, and specify the experiment scope and the scheduled experiment duration.

 4. Submit the experiment information.